Tulsa Oklahoma Divorce Lawyers in Tulsa County

 - Insanity for a period of five years; and/or

 - Incompatibility of the parties.

-Residency Requirements for Divorce in Tulsa, Oklahoma
+Residency Requirements for Divorce in Tulsa, OK

 Oklahoma divorce laws require that a party and/or their spouse be a resident of the state for a minimum of six months immediately prior to the filing of the petition for divorce.